The Christian’s Guide to the Bible

 8 “Count off seven Sabbath years, seven times seven years, so that the seven Sabbath years amount to a period of forty-nine years.
 9 Then have the trumpet sounded everywhere on the tenth day of the seventh month; on the Day of Atonement sound the trumpet throughout your land.
 10 Consecrate the fiftieth year, and proclaim liberty throughout the land to all its inhabitants.
 It shall be a Jubilee for you; each of you is to return to your family property, and to your own clan.”

-In Luke chapter four Jesus reads from Isaiah chapter 61, in fulfilment of this prophetic day and in pronouncement of a year of Jubilee.
-Although this scripture is near the beginning of Luke’s Gospel, it actually occurred later in His ministry on the Day of Atonement, and I will explain why in chapter 7.
+In Luke chapter four Jesus reads from Isaiah chapter 61, in partial fulfilment of this prophetic day and in pronouncement of a year of Jubilee.
+Although this scripture is near the beginning of Luke’s Gospel, it actually occurred later in His ministry on the Day of Atonement, and I will explain why in chapter 7 (Jesus’ One Year Ministry).
 However, notice what Jesus says:

 The Seventh Feast of God and Five Additional Feasts and Holy Days